-Mass spectra were obtained using.
-All the spectra were taken by direct infusion mass with ESI and APCI in positive and negative mode ionization ranging from 200-500 m/e.
+were taken by direct infusion mass with ESI and APCI in positive and negative mode of ionization ranging from 200-500 m/e.
 All the compounds possess a molecular ion M+, M+1 peak.

-1H NMR spectra
+H NMR spectra

-The 1H NMR spectra of some of the compounds were studied in d6-DMSO on a Bruker II Avance 400 MHz NMR spectrometer.
-All the compounds show characteristic chemical shift from TMS in terms of δ ppm. δ value obtained in the desired range which signifies the presence of aromatic ring.
+The H NMR spectra of some of the compounds were studied in d6-DMSO on a Bruker II Avance 400 MHz NMR spectrometer.
+All the compounds show characteristic chemical shift from TMS in terms of $\delta$ ppm. $\delta$ value obtained in the desired range which signifies the presence of aromatic ring.